Dragon Nest: North American release

 In 2009, Nexon America acquired the publishing rights of Dragon Nest for distribution in North America.
 Originally, Dragon Nest was scheduled for a mid-2010 release, but was delayed to Summer of 2011.
-Closed beta testing period was June 15-20.
+Closed beta testing period was June 15–20.
 Dragon Nest open beta testing opened on July 26.
 The game was slated to go live on August 11, but this date was pushed back.
 The North American version was level-capped at 32 with the Saints Haven release on September 28.
 Characters, items and skill from the open beta test were not cleared, so players kept the progress they made in the OBT.
 In mid-December, the North American version has extended its level-cap to 40, giving the player the ability to learn their 2nd sub-class's final skill.
 The Tinkerer class was added in the June 2012 patch.
 The first Dragon class nest, Sea Dragon Nest, has been released on 24 July.
 On 24 October, the North American version extended its level-cap to 50, giving the players the ability to learn their 3rd sub-class.
-On 20 June 2013 the level-cap of the North American version was extended to 60, allowing players to learn two EX skills.
+In June 2013 the level-cap of the North American version was extended to 60, allowing players to learn two EX skills.